epam/road-ios-framework/Documents/SFAttributes.md

 ##Creating custom attributes

 Adding own custom attributes to the project is simple and straightforward.
 Subclass `NSObject` and declare attribute properies.
 To use it reference to it's classname in `SF_ATTRIBUTE` macro.

+##Attributes in Spark

+Modules from the framework take advantage of the annotation model and define their own attributes:

+**Logger**

+* SFLoggerWebServicePath - define URL for web service

+**Serialization**

+* SFDerived - 'do not serialize' for property in a serializable class
+* SFSerializable - mark as serializable (property or class-wide)
+* SFSerializableCollection - mark property as containing collection of serializable items
+* SFSerializableDate - define format for serializable NSDate property or for all date properties if applied to class

+**Services**

+* SFService - define class for the service

+**WebService**

+* SFWebServiceCall - set specification for used service calls
+* SFWebServiceClientStatusCodes - list calls status codes
+* SFWebServiceErrorHandler - define error handler class
+* SFWebServiceHeader - list fields of the header
+* SFWebServiceLogger - define type of logging
+* SFWebServiceURLBuilder - define url builder class
+* SFWebServiceURLBuilderParameter

+Detailed information on attributes can be found in corresponding documentation pages and API reference.